-It’s not new knowledge that olive oil is also loaded with healthy antioxidants, but what do these antioxidants actually do?
+Olive oil is also loaded with healthy antioxidants, but what do these antioxidants actually do?
 Well, what can’t they do?
 Most importantly for our heart health, they can fight inflammation and help prevent the cholesterol in our blood from becoming oxidised, which can cause heart disease.
-These antioxidants also fight free-radicals which increase the risk of cancer.
+These antioxidants also fight free-radicals, which increase the risk of cancer.

 Great for skin